olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 - STM32WLE5 parts (E77 and WioE5)
   - -> Input frequency: enter 32
   - -> select check buttons such that HSE & PLLCLK is selected for SYSCLK
-  - -> HCLK1 (Mhz): enter 48
+  - -> HCLK1 (Mhz): enter 48 (corresponds to PLLM = /2, PLLN = x6, PLLR = /2)

-- STM32F072 part
+- STM32F072 parts
   - -> Input frequency: enter 8
   - -> select check buttons such that HSE & PLLCLK is selected for SYSCLK
-  - -> HCLK (Mhz): enter 48
+  - -> HCLK (Mhz): enter 48 (corresponds to PREDiv = /1, VCOInput = 8, PLLMul = x6)

-You may have to do this a couple of times, or need to manually help with entering specific values in the PLL block (e.g. PLLM = /2, PLLN = x85 for the STM32G4 parts).
+You may have to do this a couple of times, or need to manually help with entering specific values in the PLL block.

 ### 6. Project Manager